sjorsdonkers/fetch_module-jai/README.md

    fetch(PathModule.{...}, do_update);
    ```
 1. [optional] Enable Modocil to update itself by adding it as a dependency.
-   >NOTE: Does not work if Modocil is placed in the global modules dir.
+   >NOTE: Does not work if Modocil is placed in the global modules directory.
    ```jai
    fetch(GitModule.{
             name = "Modocil",